 About Caving Tours in Iceland

 Iceland is known as the land of fire and ice because of its many volcanoes and massive glaciers.
 Millions of years ago, this island was born out of volcanic eruptions, and up until 8,000 years ago, it was completely buried under ice.
-This interplay of hot and cold is responsible for most of this country’s unique landscape.
+This interplay of hot and cold is responsible for most of this country’s unique landscape that you can discover on our caving tours.

 Caving Tours provide you with the opportunity to explore what fire and ice have created.
 You can walk through tunnels formed by molten lava thousands of years ago or step inside an ancient glacier to explore a brand-new ice cave.
 On a Caving Tour, you’ll discover underground territories of winding passageways, vast chambers, and delicate cave formations.